Duke vs. Tennessee: Odds, spread, over/under - NCAA Tournament Second Round

 Duke vs. Tennessee: Odds, spread, over/under and other Vegas lines - NCAA Tournament Second Round

-The No. 5 seed Duke Blue Devils (27-8) take to the court against the No. 4 seed Tennessee Volunteers (24-10) with a Sweet 16 berth in the East Region of the bracket up for grabs on Saturday at Amway Center.
+The No. 5 seed Duke Blue Devils (27-8) look to book a trip to the Sweet 16 in an NCAA Tournament second-round matchup against the No. 4 seed Tennessee Volunteers (24-10) on Saturday at Amway Center, starting at 2:40 PM.

-You can find odds, spreads, over/unders and more across multiple sportsbooks for the Duke vs. Tennessee matchup in this article.
+In this article, you will take a look at the spread and odds across multiple sportsbooks for the Duke vs. Tennessee matchup.

 Duke vs. Tennessee Game Info